-Telefonica is Spain's main telecoms operator, with an extensive fixed line service at home and in Latin America, as well as three substantial mobile brands in Movistar, operating in 14 Spanish-speaking territories, Vivo in Brazil and O2 in Germany and the UK.
-The group established an important position in the international market through a series of high profile and aggressive deals in the 1990s and 2000s.
+Telefonica is Spain's main telecoms operator, with an extensive fixed line service at home and in several Latin American markets, as well as three substantial mobile brands in Movistar, operating in 14 Spanish-speaking territories, Vivo in Brazil and O2 in Germany and the UK.
+The group established its position in the international market through a series of high profile and aggressive deals in the 1990s and 2000s.
 It became the leading telecoms business in Latin America following the purchase of a clutch of separate operators covering several separate countries across the region, and consolidated that position in 2010 by taking full control of Vivo of Brazil, the region's single biggest mobile service by subscribers.
 The group has also become a leading force in other European markets through the acquisition of O2, a leading operator in the UK, Germany and other countries.
 A move into the media business proved less fruitful.
 During the 1990s, Telefonica acquired stakes in several broadcast and television production companies, and merged its Terra Networks internet business with Lycos of America to form a short-lived online giant.
 Most of those businesses were later sold or abandoned.
 Telefonica re-established its media credentials in 2014 by taking control of Spain's leading pay-TV service.
 Group revenues for 2018 were €48.7bn with net income of just under €4.0bn.
 Europe as a whole accounted for 55% of revenues and Latin America for 43%.
 Spain is the most important market by far with revenues of €12.5bn and operating income of €3.1bn.
 Telefonica is the local leader in mobile, fixed line and now also pay-TV.
 The latter was previously a joint venture with Grupo Prisa under the name Canal+.
 Telefonica took control of the business in 2014, and relaunched it as Movistar+.
 Brazil is the group's #2 market with revenues of €10.1bn and operating income of €2.3bn.
 Vivo is the leading mobile operator with almost 40% market share.
 Other Latin American markets - including Argentina, Chile, Peru, Colombia and Mexico - contributed combined revenues of almost €10.8bn.
 Operations in some smaller Central American markets were sold in 2019.
 Jose Maria Alvarez-Pallete is group CEO.

 Which agencies handle advertising for Telefonica?
 Find out more from the Account Assignments database.